Upcoming Enhancements | Recent Enhancements | Get Started | Training | Global Support

 Access the ProQuest Platform from www.proquest.com

-Finally, on August 5 we will enable access to the ProQuest Platform from www.proquest.com.
-On this date, your users will be able to start their research by going directly to www.proquest.com to enter the ProQuest Platform.
+Now your users can start their research by going directly to www.proquest.com to enter the ProQuest Platform.
 If they are on campus and IP authenticated they'll search the ProQuest content provided by your library.
 Unauthenticated users will be able to search and preview content and be required to authenticate to access susbscriber only content.
 No work is required on your end to enable this and none of your links will be impacted.
-Now you can tell your students and faculty to simply "Go to ProQuest.com" to access your library's ProQuest content.
+Tell your students and faculty to simply "Go to ProQuest.com" to access your library's ProQuest content.
 In addition, the new structure includes links to about.proquest.com where you will find product information and the latest ProQuest news.

 Please contact us if you have questions, feedback or other concerns.